Phase-modulated entangling gates robust to static and time-varying errors: Introduction

-In this Letter, we experimentally demonstrate phase-modulated ($\Phi\text{M}$) entangling gates using trapped ions in the presence of multi-mode spectra.
-Specifically, we implement an MS-type interaction using analytically calculated phase shifts \cite{Green:2015} to permit mode decoupling for arbitrary laser frequencies in a way not otherwise achievable through the conventional gate construction~\cite{Sackett:2000}.
-Average two-qubit gate fidelities of $96.8(9)\%$ are achieved across a wide range of detunings near a pair of motional modes, reducing errors by approximately an order of magnitude relative to the best unmodulated alternative.
-We experimentally verify the robustness of $\Phi\text{M}$ gates to both static and time-varying noise in the drive frequencies and the effect of a tailored operator-construction to systematically reduce sensitivity to noise.
-Data show good agreement with a new theoretical model developed in the filter function framework to capture the influence of time-dependent noise~\cite{Green:2013}.
+In this work, we experimentally demonstrate a new class of phase-modulated ($\Phi\text{M}$) entangling gates using trapped ions in the presence of multi-mode motional spectra.
+Specifically, we implement an MS-type interaction and employ discrete phase shifts of the driving field to suppress dominant gate errors.
+Using both an analytic scheme~\cite{Green:2015} and numerical optimization to calculate the required phase shifts, we experimentally validate that phase modulation permits motional mode decoupling for arbitrary laser frequencies in a way not otherwise achievable through the conventional gate construction~\cite{Sackett:2000}.
+We achieve an average two-qubit gate fidelity of 99.4(2)\% (including SPAM errors) across a wide range of laser detunings near a pair of motional modes, reducing errors by up to two orders of magnitude relative to the best unmodulated alternative.
+We also demonstrate that proper construction of the $\Phi\text{M}$ sequence provides the ability to systematically increase gate-robustness to static offsets in the laser detuning, as well as time-varying laser detuning and amplitude noise.
+Experimental measurements are in good agreement with a new theoretical model developed in the filter function framework~\cite{Green:2013} to capture the influence of time-dependent noise.
+Finally, we study the scaling behavior of both the analytic and numerically derived phase-modulated gate constructions with system size, and demonstrate that the use of numerical optimization reduces scaling behavior from exponential to linear with mode number, providing a means to accommodate high-fidelity, time-optimized $\Phi\text{M}$ gate construction in large multi-ion registers.